kontheocharis/clinkedlist/README.md

 # clinkedlist

-An implementation of LinkedList in C. (Just for practice)
+An implementation of a linked list in C. (Just for practice)